abujafari/whatsapp-otp/README.md

 - Server runs on port 3000 by default (configurable via PORT environment variable)
 - Swagger documentation is available at `/api-docs` endpoint
 - Docker containers include all necessary system dependencies for WhatsApp Web
-- Session data is persisted using Docker volumes
+- Session data and cache are persisted using Docker volumes
+- Both `.wwebjs_auth` and `.wwebjs_cache` directories are mounted as persistent volumes